 Prior to leaving to start her own press, Torie worked a combined total of more than four years at two literary journals as a managing editor/technical and content editor and as an editorial assistant and as a freelance copy editor for a small press.
 Currently, she works with authors who need her skills at editing.

-Torie enjoys sinking her feet into the watery sand and battling large waves on the edge of the ocean as the roll in, reading poetry, and singing to her dog who surprisingly crosses her paws and listens intently to the poetry and howls profusely at her singing.
+Torie enjoys sinking her feet into watery sand and battling large waves on the edge of the ocean as they roll in, reading poetry, and singing to her dog who surprisingly crosses her paws and listens intently to the poetry and howls profusely at her singing.
 At home, she is known as the queen of puns by her children who oddly enough have always enjoyed her wry and off-key sense of humor.

-Cathy Smith Bowers, North Carolina Poet Laureate 2010—2012, was born and grew up in Lancaster, S.C.
+CATHY SMITH BOWERS, North Carolina Poet Laureate 2010—2012, was born and grew up in Lancaster, S.C.
 She was educated at USC-L, Winthrop University, Oxford, and the Haden Institute.

 Cathy Smith Bowers’ poems have appeared widely in publications such as The Atlantic Monthly, The Georgia Review, Poetry, The Southern Review, The Kenyon Review, and Ploughshares.

 She is a winner of The General Electric Award, recipient of a South Carolina Poetry Fellowship, and winner of The South Carolina Arts Commission Fiction Project.
 She served for many years as poet-in-residence at Queens University of Charlotte where she received the 2002 JB Fuqua Distinguished Educator Award.
 She now teaches in the Queens low-residency MFA program and at Wofford College.